mainoo-smith/DevSecOps_labs/modules/week-01/2_CHALLENGE_LAB.md

 # Create users and assign them
+sudo useradd -m -s /bin/bash -G devops devops_user
+# -m creates the users home directory if not already exists
+# -s creates a shell for the user when logged in.
+In this case bash shell
+# -G is the group to assing the user
-sudo useradd -m -s /bin/bash -G devops devops_user sudo useradd -m -s /bin/bash -G app app_user sudo useradd -m -s /bin/bash -G auditors auditor_user
+sudo useradd -m -s /bin/bash -G app app_user sudo useradd -m -s /bin/bash -G auditors auditor_user